vrachev/430RachevFinal/README.md

 To run specific test: `racket tests.rkt >TESTNAME<`

 All tests with correct input are located inside /tests/.
 Most tests are inside /tests/public, however, there is a single test in both release and secret because github was not letting me add empty folders.
 (Alternatively I could have slightly changed the directory structure but I'm running out of time).

+Here is the list of tests in /tests/ (most if not all were taken from previous projects):

+1. amb.scm
+2. exceptions-continuations.scm
+3. fib-cont.scm
+4. guard-continuations.scm
+5. nqueens.scm
+6. case-0.scm
+7. cond-0.scm
+8. guard-3.scm
+9. apply-1.scm
+10. promise-3.scm
+11. promise-4.scm

 All tests in /tests/ pass on my local machine (mac osx), and should pass when run by instructors.
 Output of all tests in /tests/ is found in EXAMPLES.md.